 Social skills groups offer therapy that is effective in helping individuals with autism spectrum disorder (ASD) develop social interaction skills.
-Therapy group participants have the opportunity to observe and practice using social skills and receive feedback.
+Therapy group participants have the opportunity to observe and practice using social skills and receive feedback in structured, small group settings.

 What is involved in social skills groups?